 As dogs became domesticated alongside humans, they evolved away from their wolf ancestors.
 In part, by eating human food scraps!
-Why did we move away from feeding fresh food to dry kibble?
+Why did we move away from feeding human-grade, fresh food to low-quality dry kibble?
 (Hint: it’s no coincidence that kibble is manufactured like cereal!)
-Here is how commercial pet food came to be.

 The Early History